 You will know right away if you’ve suffered an ankle sprain as this injury can cause some serious foot pain.
 An ankle sprain occurs when your ankle rolls outward, and it can stretch and tear your ankle ligaments if you aren’t careful.
 Most ankle sprains occur when runners improperly run over curbs and potholes or suffer an unfortunate landing.

-If you’re suffering from an ankle sprain, it’s best to stay off your feet for a while until your ankle has properly heeled.
+If you’re suffering from an ankle sprain, it’s best to stay off your feet for a while until your ankle has properly healed.
 Depending on the severity of the sprain you may want to visit your foot care specialist for more definitive treatment.

 You don’t have to be a beginner or even a professional to suffer from a running injury.
 Many injuries can lead to extreme foot pain, so it’s best to prevent them from happening at all costs.
 However, accidents do happen and foot pain caused from a running injury can be very real.
-If you have suffered from a running injury and are suffering from severe pain, you may want to speak with Dr. Schoenhaus for proper diagnosis.
+If you have suffered from a running injury and are suffering from severe pain, you may want to speak with Dr. Schoenhaus for a proper diagnosis.